The problem with Second-Life is … it just sucks!

 I can imagine that anyone who used to frequent chatrooms will be hooked on Second Life – but as I said it does tend to leave me cold.

-Pingback by VirtualChaos - Nadeem’s blog » Second Life Client code to be open sourced — January 8, 2007 @ 5:10 pm
+4. Pingback: VirtualChaos - Nadeem’s blog » Second Life Client code to be open sourced

 5. SL is just an easy to use 3d engine that allows one to create visual mock ups of whatever they can think of…and it provides a forum to share those ideas with others, and in some cases sell those ideas immediately for real money.
 It provides the fewest barriers between prospect and their disposable income on the web, and its a forum for like minded individuals to meet and greet.
 While some people may choose to masquerade as whatever, it does allow people who were, say, not born with the most avantagous feature set to get a taste of what life may have been like if they were born better looking that Angelina Jolie or Brad Pitt.